celestiaorg/docs/nodes/consensus-node.md

 The public networks will use state sync so they'll get to the tip very quickly, but won't work for your use case if you need historical blocks.

-Remember to checkout to the correct version and run `make install` before running the scripts above.
 :::

 ### Option 3: Quick sync